Sideral-Tech/wsl2-python-webdev/README.md

 * mypy - Python static type checker
 * micro - A modern and intuitive terminal-based text editor
 * gh-cli (GitHub CLI) - GitHub command line tool
-* oh-my-posh - A prompt theme for PowerShell (and other shells) - because why not?
+* oh-my-posh - A prompt theme for PowerShell (and other shells)

-No other tools or modules are installed.
-You can add them as you need them.
+This template is designed to provide a minimal, yet comprehensive development environment for Python web development projects.

 ## Usage

-Just run `./bootstrap.sh`, preferably in a clean Ubuntu container, and you're good to go.
-It will install the tools listed above and add them to your path. `gh` will require you to authenticate with GitHub.
+To set up the environment, please run `./bootstrap.sh` in a clean Ubuntu container.
+The script will install the tools listed above and add them to your path. `gh` will require you to authenticate with GitHub.
 To do that, run `gh auth login` and follow the instructions.

 For the sake of convenience, the script will also setup `gh` completion for `bash`.
 If you use another shell, you'll have to do that yourself.

 ## Why?

-I wanted to have a Python web development environment in WSL2 that was as close to a "clean" environment as possible.
-I didn't want to install a bunch of tools and modules that I might not need.
-I also wanted to be able to use the same environment on my Windows machine and my Linux machine.
-This template is the result of that.
+Sideral Technologies has developed this template to provide a minimal, yet comprehensive development environment for Python web development projects within WSL2.
+The template is designed to provide a clean environment that includes only the necessary tools and modules for development, allowing for easy management and scalability.
+Additionally, this template allows for the use of the same environment on both Windows and Linux machines.

 ### Why not just use a Docker container?

-Because I don't want to have to run a Docker container every time I want to run a Python script.
-I want to be able to run Python scripts directly from the command line.
+Sideral Technologies has determined that the use of a Docker container for the execution of Python scripts is not the most efficient solution.
+Instead, the template allows for direct execution of Python scripts from the command line for increased efficiency.

 ### Why not just use a virtual environment?

-Because I don't want to have to activate a virtual environment every time I want to run a Python script.
-I want to be able to run Python scripts directly from the command line.
-I've told you that just above.
+Sideral Technologies has determined that the use of a virtual environment for the execution of Python scripts is not the most efficient solution.
+Instead, the template allows for direct execution of Python scripts from the command line for increased efficiency.

 ### Why pyinfra and not Ansible?

-Because I wanted to try pyinfra.
-I've used Ansible before and I like it, but I wanted to try something new. pyinfra is a lot simpler than Ansible and it's written in Python, so it's easier to understand than the mess that Ansible's YAML files are.
+Sideral Technologies has evaluated different configuration management tools and has determined that pyinfra is the most suitable for the needs of the company.
+Pyinfra is a lot simpler than Ansible and its written in Python, making it easier to understand and manage than Ansible's YAML

+## Note

+Please note that this template is intended for internal use only and should not be shared or distributed outside of Sideral Technologies.
+Unauthorized use of this script will result in severe disciplinary action, including termination of employment.
+Misuse of company resources will not be tolerated.
+If you have any questions or issues, please contact the IT department immediately.

+## Disclaimer
+Sideral Technologies will not be held responsible for any unauthorized or illegal use of this script.
+Use of this script is at your own risk and any consequences resulting from such use will be borne solely by the user.